-Note: This is post #1 in a series of blog posts about my experience attending a 2-week writing retreat with author & teacher Natalie Goldberg on Madeline Island, WI.
+Note: This is post #1 in a series of blog posts about my experience attending a 2-week writing retreat with author & teacher Natalie Goldberg on Madeline Island, WI in July of 2021.

 First things first: hello!
 I'm Katie, and this is my new author website and blog.

-You see, I've decided I'd like to step out of a decade in higher education (teaching ESL/linguistics) and focus on writing and my small business.
+You see, I've decided to step out of a decade in higher education (teaching ESL/linguistics) and focus on writing and creating my own classes and offerings for a while.

 Dare I claim the label "writer?"
+What does this even mean?
 It still sends waves of insecurity through me, but more excitement now along with it.
 I wrote a book, for crying out loud.
 Why am I dragging in all these nagging voices of doubt?

 Anyway.
 I'll spare you that roller-coaster of self-worth for another day.